Additive posets, CW-complexes, and graphs: Homology posets

 \subsection{Remarks}

-1. The partial order in the homology additive poset is not, generally speaking, preserved under homotopy equivalences of CW-complexes.
+1. In general, the partial order in the homology poset is not preserved under homotopy equivalences of CW-complexes.
 Consider, for instance, the CW-complex $Y$ obtained by gluing three $n$-balls along their boundary spheres.
-Then $H_n(Y;\Z/2\Z) = \Z/2\Z \oplus \Z/2\Z$ with trivial partial order.
-Collapsing one of the balls into a point, we turn $Y$ into a CW-complex $X$ which is homotopy equivalent to~$Y$ and is a wedge of two $n$-spheres.
-These $n$-spheres represent generators $a,b$ of $H_n(X;\Z/2\Z)= H_n(Y;\Z/2\Z) $.
-The partial order in $H_n(X;\Z/2\Z)$ is non-trivial because $a \leq a+b$ and $b \leq a+b$.
+Then $H_n(Y;\Z/2\Z) = (\Z/2\Z)^2$ with trivial partial order.
+Collapsing one of the balls into a point, we turn $Y$ into a wedge~$X$ of two $n$-spheres, and the partial order in $H_n(X;\Z/2\Z)$ is non-trivial as is clear from Example \ref{exewed}.1.

-2. The definition of the homology additive poset of a CW-complex readily extends to CW-pairs and relative CW-complexes.
-We do not pursue this line here.
+2. The definition of the homology poset of a CW-complex readily extends to CW-pairs and relative CW-complexes.
+We do not pursue this line.